|

 different projection method to project the scene onto your screen.
 Regardless

-of the projection type all cameras use the location
+of the projection type all cameras use the location,

-, and keywords to
+right, up, direction, and keywords to

 determine the location and orientation of the camera.
 The type keywords and